Blaccent: In politics

 During her 2008 U.S. presidential campaign, Hillary Clinton was criticized in the media for what critics described as her putting on a "blackcent" or "black-cent" when speaking to black audiences, particularly while speaking at the historically black First Baptist Church in Selma, Alabama in March 2007.

 In 2019, conservative media outlets, including Fox News, the Washington Examiner, Newsmax, and The Daily Wire, accused U.S. representative Alexandria Ocasio-Cortez of affecting a blaccent during a speech for a mostly black audience at a convention for Al Sharpton's civil rights organization, the National Action Network.
 Ocasio-Cortez tweeted that she "grew up in a distinct linguistic culture & had to learn to navigate class enviros at school/work" in response to the accusations, adding, "I am from the Bronx.
-I act & talk like it", despite the fact she was actually raised in the upper-class community of Yorktown Heights.
+I act & talk like it."